Quick start#

 Installation#

-The easiest way to install on macOS and Linux:
+Homebrew is the recommended install path on macOS and Linux:

 brew tap jezdez/conda-express https://github.com/jezdez/conda-express